leblancfg/leblancfg.github.io/content/rust-sql-formatter.md

 added would basically mean testing the stdlib, which I'm not interested in doing.

-# Look, ma, no GIL!
+# Now go vroom vroom
 I've been reading a bit about Rust's concurrency model, and it's pretty interesting.
 Rust doesn't have a Global Interpreter Lock (GIL) like Python, so you can write concurrent code without worrying about the GIL.
 This is a big